 The biggest yacht show in Europe is held in Monaco.
 You can see the world’s best super and mega yachts presented.
 Considering the popularity of sailing in France, you’ll have no trouble finding the best fit for your sailing holiday in France.

 Turkey – East vs. West

-Explore clear blue waters that surround 12 islands that surround Göcek.
-Feast your eyes on Ölüdeniz, a blue lagoon in Fethiye.
+The southwest area of the country is most popular with sailors.
+There you can explore four sailing regions: Göcek, Fethiye, Bodrum, and Marmaris.
+Experience clear blue waters surrounding the twelve islands facing Göcek, and feast your eyes on Ölüdeniz, a blue lagoon in Fethiye.
 The ancient city, Bodrum, and its medieval castle will take you back into Turkish history.
 Luxuriate on sandy beaches and shop until you drop on the popular bazaars in Marmaris.

 Montenegro – superyachts!

 Let yourself indulge in the idyllic atmosphere of Montenegro.
 Its rich history combines Venetian walls, Illyrian castles, Orthodox monasteries, Catholic churches, Roman mosaics, UNESCO protected sites, and modern-day sailing.
 Sail Montenegro coast along the magnificent mountain range and swim in the crystal-clear Adriatic Sea.
 Porto Montenegro in Tivat, a premier superyacht destination, is a must-see for its amenities, and maritime heritage.
 The Bay of Kotor is a UNESCO World Heritage Site and is a perfect sailing area due to very good wind protection.
 The Budva Riviera is a match made in heaven for those looking for getting tanned under the warm sun while relaxing on numerous Montenegro beaches.
 What makes this Adriatic country special and very yacht-friendly, is that it offers tax and duty-free fuel and wines.